-Whether using pooled or annual growth data in the growth data treatment similar reductions in age composition ISS resulted for flatfish and rockfish, however, the decrease in ISS was less in the growth variability uncertainty scenario for gadids when using annual growth data as compared to pooled growth data (Figure 3, shown for individual stocks in Figures S1 and S2).
-In general, for all the species types the relative ISS was smaller when using pooled growth data compared to annual growth data, indicating an increase in uncertainty when using pooled growth data as compared to annual growth data.
-Further, for all the species types, the variability in the relative ISS was reduced when using annual growth data as compared to pooled growth data in the growth variability uncertainty scenario, this was particularly true for flatfish and gadids.
 For the remaining treatments (length bin and aggregation treatments) we show results using the annual growth data when implementing growth variability (but note that the trend of results was consistent regardless of growth data treatment).

-For the length bin treatment and aggregation treatment slight differences in age composition ISS resulted, while relative ISS results were consistent across the species types (Figures 4 and 5).
-An increase in the age composition ISS resulted as the bin size increased within the length bin treatment for each of the uncertainty scenarios, while the primary result of decreasing age composition ISS as additional uncertainty was included remained (top panels of Figure 4, shown for individual stocks in Figures S2 – S4).
+Slight differences in age composition ISS were observed for the length bin treatment and aggregation treatment, and the relative ISS results were consistent across the species types (Figures 4 and 5).
+As length bin size increased the age composition ISS increased across each of the uncertainty scenarios (top panels of Figure 4, shown for individual stocks in Figures S2 – S4).
 The increase in age composition ISS ranged from 4 – 13% for 2 cm bins and 10 – 23% for 5 cm bins across the species types and uncertainty scenarios compared to the age composition ISS using 1 cm length bins.
 In the length bin treatment the relative ISS, and variability in relative ISS, resulted in similar values for each of the uncertainty scenarios regardless of the size of the length bin for each of the species types (bottom panels, Figure 4).
-An increase in age composition ISS resulted when aggregating combined sex data pre-expansion as compared to post-expansion in the aggregation treatment for the example stocks we selected (top panels of Figure 5).
+An increase in age composition ISS resulted when aggregating combined sex data pre-expansion as compared to post-expansion in the aggregation treatment for the example stocks presented (top panels of Figure 5).
 This increase in age composition ISS ranged from 4 – 11% for these stocks across the uncertainty scenarios when aggregating combined sex data pre-expansion as compared to post-expansion.
-Similar to the length bin treatment, the relative ISS remained largely unchanged whether the combined sex data were aggregated pre-expansion or post-expansion in the aggregation treatment (bottom panels of Figure 5).
+Similar to the length bin treatment, the relative ISS remained largely unchanged whether the combined sex data were aggregated pre-expansion or post-expansion (bottom panels of Figure 5).